 - Ask for written information about the side effects your medicine could cause.
 If you know what might happen, you will be better prepared.
 This way, you know what problems to look for and can get help, if needed.
 Make sure you know if you should call the doctor or get emergency care.

 Talk to your pharmacist.

-- If you have any questions about the directions on your medicine labels, ask.
-Medicine labels can be hard to understand.
+- Medicine labels can be hard to understand.
 Ask questions about the directions.
-For example, ask if “four doses daily” means taking a dose every 6 hours around the clock or just during regular waking hours.
+For example, ask if “4 doses daily” means taking a dose every 6 hours around the clock or just during regular waking hours.

 - Ask your pharmacist for the best device to measure your liquid medicine.
-Also, ask questions if you’re not sure how to use it.
+Ask questions if you are not sure how to use it.
 Research shows that many people do not understand the right way to measure liquid medicines.
-For example, many use household teaspoons, which often do not hold a true teaspoon of liquid.
+For example, household teaspoons do not hold a true teaspoon of liquid.

-- If you have a choice, choose a hospital at which many patients have the procedure or surgery you need.
-Research shows that patients tend to have better results when they are treated in hospitals that have a great deal of experience with their condition.
+- If you can, choose a hospital at which many patients have the procedure or surgery you need.
+Research shows that patients tend to have better results when they are treated in hospitals that have a lot of practice with their condition.

-- If you are in a hospital, consider asking all health care workers who have direct contact with you whether they have washed their hands.
-Handwashing is an important way to prevent the spread of infections in hospitals.
+- Make sure all health care workers who have direct contact with you wash their hands.
+Hand washing is an important way to prevent the spread of infections.

-- If you are having surgery, make sure that you, your doctor and your surgeon all agree and are clear on exactly what will be done.
+- Before surgery, make sure that you, your doctor, and your surgeon all agree and are clear on exactly what will be done.
 This can prevent errors and confusion during and after surgery.
-For example, surgery at the wrong site (for example, operating on the left knee instead of the right) is rare.
+For example, surgery at the wrong site, such as left knee instead of right knee, is rare.
 But even once is too often.
-The good news is that wrong-site surgery is 100 percent preventable.
-The American Academy of Orthopaedic Surgeons urges surgeons to sign their initials directly on the site to be operated on before the surgery.
+The good news is that wrong-site surgery is 100% preventable.
+The American Academy of Orthopaedic Surgeons urges surgeons to sign their initials directly on the site to operate on before the surgery.